 [Publish] Setting up your own custom link shortener

-You can also set up your own custom link shortener with Buffer, which uses your personal or business' brand name.
+It's possible to set up your own custom link shortener to use with Buffer Publish, if it's registered with Bit.ly.
 Our friend Alex from Name.com put together this simple guide to help you get things set up!

 If you have multiple custom link shorteners, registered under different Bit.ly accounts, and you'd like to connect different ones to different social accounts within Buffer, please log out of your Bit.ly account before going through the steps below.
 You'll then be prompted for authorization, at which point you can ensure you're logging into the Bit.ly account you'd like to use.